Skip To Content

 Adolescence is the most critical period for building bone mass that helps protect against osteoporosis later in life.
 Yet studies show that among children age 9 to 19 in the United States, few meet the recommended levels.
 Therefore, it is especially important for parents, other caregivers, and pediatricians to talk to children and young teens about developing bone-healthy habits, including eating calcium-rich foods and getting enough exercise.
 More information on this subject is available in the NIH publication Kids and Their Bones (see “For More Information” for details).

 Vitamin D plays an important role in calcium absorption and bone health.
 It is made in the skin after exposure to sunlight and can also be obtained through the diet, as described in the section of this booklet on treating osteoporosis.
 Although many people are able to obtain enough vitamin D naturally, vitamin D production decreases in the elderly, in people who are housebound or do not get enough sun, and in some people with chronic neurological or gastrointestinal diseases.
 These individuals and others at risk for vitamin D deficiency may require vitamin D supplementation.
-The recommended daily intake of vitamin D is 400 International Units (IU) for infants; children, and adults up to age 70 should get 600 IU daily.
-Men and women age 70 and older should get 800 IU of vitamin D daily.
+The recommended daily intake of vitamin D is 400 International Units (IU) for infants, and 600 IU for children and adults up to age 70, and 800 IU for people over 70.

 A healthy, balanced diet that includes lots of fruits and vegetables and enough calories is also important for lifelong bone health.